anotherhope/rcloud/docs/README.md

 # Rcloud

-**Rcloud*** is a command-line program to sync files and directories to and from different cloud storage providers in real time and based on **Rclone**
+**Rcloud** is a command-line program to sync files and directories to and from different cloud storage providers in real time and it dependent on **Rclone**.

+## How to use

+First create a remote provider on rclone configuration:
+`rclone config`